Generic Name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)

 - if you have heart problems or thyroid problems

 Some MEDICINES MAY INTERACT with Fluoracaine drops.
-Because little, if any, of Fluoracaine drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Fluoracaine drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if Fluoracaine drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.